-KevinMagnussen, born on 5th of October, 1992, in Roskilde, is a racing driver from Denmark and former Formula Renault 3.5 series champion.
+KevinMagnussen, born on October 5, 1992, in Roskilde, is a racing driver from Denmark and former Formula Renault 3.5 Series champion.
+He debuted in Formula One in 2014 with McLaren.
+Magnussen currently drives for Haas F1 Team.

 The son of Le Mans winner